Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Dodgers

 |Games w/1+ RBI

+- The eight strikeouts per nine innings put together by the Dodgers pitching staff ranks 21st in the league.

-- The Dodgers had the first-ranked team ERA among all league pitching staffs (2.81).
+- The Dodgers have a 2.17 team ERA that ranks third across all league pitching staffs.

-- Dodgers pitchers combined to surrender 152 home runs (0.9 per game), the sixth-fewest in baseball.
+- The Dodgers give up the fewest home runs in baseball (two total, 0.3 per game).

 © 2023 Data Skrive.
 All rights reserved.